-MSCI's all-country world equity index fell 0.1 percent, while the FTSEurofirst 300 index of leading European shares closed down 0.1 percent.
+MSCI's all-country world equity index fell 0.2 percent, while the FTSEurofirst 300 index of leading European shares closed down 0.1 percent at 1,377.46.

-The U.S. dollar index of a half dozen currency pairs traded softer and was last off 0.16 percent at 80.345.
+The dollar, as tracked by the U.S. dollar index of a half dozen currency pairs, traded softer in a tight range and was last off 0.16 percent at 80.366.

-German bond prices fell after Federal Reserve policymaker Esther George said late on Thursday that interest rates should be raised more steeply than many in the market now expect.
+German bond prices fell, tracking a decline in Treasuries, after Federal Reserve policymaker Esther George said late on Thursday that interest rates should be raised more steeply than many in the market now expect.

-German 10-year yields rose 3 basis points to a day's high of 1.33 percent.
+German 10-year yields, the benchmark for euro zone borrowing, rose 3 basis points to a day's high of 1.33 percent.

-U.S. crude fell as traders took profits at the end of the month, but remained underpinned by supply worries and strong gasoline demand in the United States, the world's top oil consumer.
-Brent also slid.
+Brent crude oil slipped below $110 a barrel but stayed close to the top of its price range over the last three months, underpinned by supply worries and evidence of strong oil demand in the United States, the world's top oil consumer.

-(Reporting by Herbert Lash; Additional reporting by Atul Prakash in London; Editing by Leslie Adler and Dan Grebler)
+(Reporting by Herbert Lash; Additional reporting by Atul Prakash in London; Editing by Leslie Adler)